 Traders, hotel and catering owners, entrepreneurs, investors, etc. are interested in information on how many shopping visitors pass through a shopping street.
 They want to have information on where it makes sense to invest.

-These actors are strongly interested in evolutions and want to be able to compare time intervals.
+These actors are strongly interested in evolution and want to be able to compare time intervals.
 And that's where the EFRO project VLOED comes in.

-The project starts with a user survey in order to be able to respond to the needs and expectations of entrepreneurs.
+The project starts with a user survey to be able to respond to the needs and expectations of entrepreneurs.